vijayanant/fossick/content/posts/RunLengthEncoding.md

 second part, `concat` combines the result.
 We then compose them together.

-## Conclusion
+## So, What Does It Mean?
 If we take a look at how our code/solution evolved, we notice a few things - 1) our code improved drastically once we removed state management, 2) in the final solution, most of the work is done by standard library functions 3) our code evolved from describing how to solve the problem to declaring how the problem is to be solved

-Aren't these the first things we hear about FP?
+Aren't these the first few things we hear about FP?
 Pure functions, a few but well known abstractions, and most importantly declarative style of programming where we write code that describes what will be done, not how it will be done.
+As a beginner, sticking to these three guidelines/principles will help a lot.
+Of course, there is much more to FP, but no need to hurry, it will come to you naturally as you write more functional code.

+There is another lesson here for us - using a language that promotes functional style of programming (like Haskell, Scala, Clojure, etc.) does not automatically guarantee simple and maintainable code.
+If not careful, even FP cannot save us from ugly and unmaintainable code.